COVID-19 and Your Upcoming Real Estate Transaction

 In light of the developing COVID-19 pandemic Mann Lawyers LLP remains open and available to assist our clients through this difficult time.
 We are committed to doing our part in promoting “social distancing’ to try and slow the spread of COVID-19 and we have implemented a number of measures in our office to protect our clients and staff.
 At this time we have closed our office to in-person client appointments but we would like to take this opportunity to let you know that we have implemented alternative measures to attempt to minimize the impact of this global pandemic on our clients.

-Further to the announcement of the mandatory shutdown of all non-essential workplaces across Ontario, effective as of 11:59 PM on March 24, 2020 and further amended effective 11:59 PM on April 4, 2020 (the updated list of essential businesses can be viewed here), businesses providing land registration services and professional and social services that support the legal and justice system are considered essential services, as well as businesses providing banking/credit union services.
+Further to the announcement of the mandatory shutdown of all non-essential workplaces across Ontario, effective as of 11:59 PM on March 24, 2020 and further amended effective 11:59 PM on April 4, 2020, businesses providing land registration services and professional and social services that support the legal and justice system are considered essential services, as well as businesses providing banking/credit union services.

 What Does this Mean for Your Upcoming Transaction?